vega/altair/doc/user_guide/interactions/parameters.rst

-Multiple parameters can be combined in a single chart, either via multiple separate response conditions, different conditional branches in :fun:`when`, or parameter composition.
+Multiple parameters can be combined in a single chart, either via multiple separate response conditions, different conditional branches in :func:`when`, or parameter composition.

 Multiple conditions